pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 * When you click "Add to Cart", the system responds a little slower.
 * If you successfully add an item to your shopping cart, you'll succeed in placing an order.
-* If an item you want to buy is out of stock, after a while you might find it comes back in stock.

 ## TiDB's pessimistic locking behavior